harel-coffee/CancerProteinSecretionML-auto/scripts/README.md

 - `'zero'` = remove genes with all zeros.
 - `'X%'` = where `X` is a number from 0 to 100, removes genes with median TPM in the bottom X-percentile.
 - `X` = where `X` is a number, removes genes with median TPM below `X`

+#### ML model scoring metric: `score_metric`
+Specify the scoring metric that the model will try to maximize.
+See the full list of available metrics on the [scikit-learn metrics and scoring page](https://scikit-learn.org/stable/modules/model_evaluation.html).
+- Examples for binary classification: `'accuracy'`, `'average_precision'`, `'f1'`, `'roc_auc'`
+- Examples for regression: `'explained_variance'`, `'neg_mean_squared_error'`, `'r2'`

+### Specify paths and other run settings

+Some additional settings can optionally be changed in the next section of the `runMLanalysis.py` script:

+#### HDF5 data file

+Name of the `.h5` file containing the transcript abundance (gene TPM values) for the PSP genes across the different samples, as well as some additional sample metadata.

+#### Output directory

+Specify the name of the directory to which the results of the ML analysis will be written.
+This should not be the full directory path, just the name of the folder which exists within the top-level repository directory.
+The folder will be created if it does not yet exist.

+#### Overwrite option

+Specify whether the results should be overwritten.
+If `False`, the script will skip analyses for which results files already exist.

+#### List of available cancer types

+The TCGA cancer type abbreviations through which to iterate.
+Cancer types that do not have the necessary sample types or numbers to perform an analysis will automatically be skipped, so no pre-filtering needs to be done here.

 ### Run the analysis